Merci93/Algorithmic_Problem_Solving/README.md

 The return array is [1, 1] with Alice's score first and Bob's second.

 ### **Day 3**:
-Write a function to check and return true if the first argument (string) passed in ends with the 2nd argument (also a string).\
+Write a function to check and return True if the second argument (string) starts with the same letter(s) (1 or 2) as the ending of the first argument (string)\
 Example:\
 strCheck('abc', 'bc') returns true\
 strCheck('abc', 'd') returns false\